 A bachelor's degree preferably in agronomy or a closely related field. - 3.00 GPA or above on a 4.0 scale

-- Option II (Non-Thesis): Successfully completed at least a semester of coursework in plant production or plant system management, soil science, biological science, chemistry and algebra.
+- Option B (Non-Thesis): Successfully completed at least a semester of coursework in plant production or plant system management, soil science, biological science, chemistry and algebra.

-- Taken the TOEFL or IELTS.
+- Taken the TOEFL, IELTS or Duolingo.
 Only required if English is not your native language.
-Minimum score of 79 on Internet-based TOEFL, 600 on paper-based TOEFL or 6.5 on IELTS required for admission.
+Minimum score of 79 on Internet-based TOEFL, 600 on paper-based TOEFL, 6.5 on IELTS or 120 on Duolingo required for admission.

 - 3 letters of recommendation.
 These must be from professionals who are familiar with your work ethic or scholastic ability.
 Personal references from friends, relatives, etc. are not acceptable.